-In a number of places vineyards will not just be visible from the waterway (on adjacent hillsides for example) but will lie right next to it.
+In a number of places vineyards are not just visible from the waterway (on adjacent hillsides, for example) but will lie right next to it.

-This is true of the Canal du Midi, for example around Ventenac, where there is also a Cave (a wine cellar or producers’ co-operative store) selling local Minervois and Corbieres wines from an historic building right by the canal.
-At Buzet-sur-Baise (Canal de Garonne) there is local co-operative cave a short walk away and they will deliver your boxes and bottles to the port quayside.
-One of the highlights of mooring in Reims, Epernay or Chalons-en-Champagne is the collection of nearby Champagne Houses – Mercier, Moet et Chandon, Castellane, Bollinger, Krug, etc. – whose visits are exceptional pleasures.
+This is true of the Canal du Midi at Ventenac, where there is also a Cave (a wine cellar or producers’ co-operative store) selling local Minervois and Corbières wines from an historic building right by the canal.

 Prices ‘from the cellar door’ are naturally highly advantageous and of course, even if there isn’t a vineyard itself adjacent, local shops and supermarkets will feature local varieties.
 Some villages even have a small cave that will fill up your own container with a litre or two of the local Vin de Pays.